 The manufacturability and overall cost of your project will influence your choice of material.
 The more material your part uses, the more expensive it will be.
 Likewise, specialty materials and strong materials, like titanium, will also cost more.

-For more information, you can contact our expert engineers via email@example.com upload your 3D CAD file directly on our website or use our free SOLIDWORKS Add-In for instant quoting and manufacturability feedback.
+For more information on which material is best for your parts, you can contact our expert engineers via email@example.com.
+You can upload your 3D CAD file directly on the Xometry Instant Quoting Engine℠ or use our free SOLIDWORKS or Autodesk Inventor Add-In for instant quoting and manufacturability feedback.